databrix-org/demo-databrix.org-yuqiang/README.md

 ## Step 2: Install packages

-1. Open the TERMINAL in VS Code
+1. Open a TERMINAL in VS Code

 2. Open the directory of Repo in the Terminal.
 Normally you are already in this directory after cloning.